Getting Started

 Jobs may be started and stopped manually by using the start

-Each takes a list of job names, and outputs the status changes (see below)
+Each takes a job name, and outputs the final status (see below).

 status

-The output can be read as follows; the job name is followed, in parens, by
+The output can be read as follows; the job name is followed by

 finally the process id (if any) is given.